 The Powerline III can withstand 25,000 bends and twists.
 On top of that, the lightning connector is made of rustproof material.

 So far, users have praised the product for its resilience and thin form factor.
 The Powerline III is available in two lengths — 3.3ft and 6ft.

 The Native Union Belt Cable balances functionality with great looks.
 The cable has a neat herringbone weave in dual colors which gives the cable a chic look.
 They are extra tough and can bear the brunt of bends, twists, and knots, thanks to the reinforced material at the top.
 What's more, even the strain relief joints are specially designed meant to absorb the brunt of bends.

 Users seem to love the stylish looks it brings to the table, as well as its durability.
-And so far, it has managed to rake in 82% positive reviews.
 It also comes with a stylish leather strap that you can use to roll up the cable when not in use, thus increasing its lifespan.

-Though it's priced a little more compared to its peers, you are likely to get good results of this premium pricing.
+Though it's priced a little more compared to its peers, you are likely to get good results thanks to its premium pricing.